 If you'd rather stay at an apartment, check out Airbnb.
 While I use Booking for hotels, I always check Airbnb for apartments as they have such a large selection at usually good prices.

-If you already have an account and found this post helpful, please consider booking your next Airbnb through this link.
+If you found this post helpful, please consider booking your next Airbnb through this link.
 I'll earn a small commission at no extra cost to you.
 Income like this helps me travel independently and create new content.

 Don't forget travel insurance